Fear #1: You Will Be Awake During Surgery

 Surveys show that the idea of being awake during the LASIK procedure scares most potential candidates away from going through the surgery.
 In spite of knowing how exponentially LASIK will change the quality of their everyday lives, they balk at the last moment because of the fear, and then forever regret this “weakness” because they fully realize that modern science has already offered such an easy solution to get their normal vision back on track.

-If it was possible to put patients under with general anaesthetics, the number of people going through the procedure would have surely quadrupled.
+If it was possible to put patients under with general anesthetics, the number of people going through the procedure would have surely quadrupled.
 But reality is this: the procedure is so minimally abrasive, it does not require the significant risks involved in inducing controlled unconsciousness.
 Surgeons are quite aware of this principle fear and they have eye-tracking devices to safeguard against any physical disturbances like hiccups, coughs and sneezes during surgery.
 So there’s nothing you can do really, in a state of fright that will impact the surgery in any way.

 After handling thousands of equally fearful patients, the surgeon and assisting staff at a reputable LASIK clinic are well trained and well experienced in handling and minimizing fear, so this is one of those experiences in life when the smart thing to do is just go with the flow.
 A bit like taking injections, when you are afraid of needles.
 In expert hands, the prick of a needle is barely felt, and you come away afterwards wondering why you spent so many agonizing hours worrying yourself into a frazzle in the first place.